Dev083/Dev083/README.md

 <image src="https://64.media.tumblr.com/a6f6ef23c6e3be72f81697a09baf94c8/0b50ae687fc6cd5a-3a/s1280x1920/f49bc32d8bc66e3e48a6a765c7d045e741f9f557.gifv">

 Hey I'm Deven.
-I'm an aspiring computer engineer based in Mumbai maharashtra.
+I'm an aspiring electronic and telecommunication engineer based in Mumbai maharashtra.
 I make anything from web projects, low level libraries, and desktop applications.
 I make interesting, helpful, sometimes questionable projects and aim to better the world with code.
 Even though the things I make are fairly insignificant I enjoy making them and hope it can be of use to others.
 I currently work as a 5G TAC engineer at Reliance jio .

 ## ⚡ Technologies
 I explore new technologies, programming languages, and concepts to better my knowledge and experience.
 These are some of the things I am familiar with.